emsesp/EMS-ESP32/README.md

 - [uuid-\*](https://github.com/nomis/mcu-uuid-console) from @nomis.
 The console, syslog, telnet and logging are based off these open source libraries
 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson) for all the JSON
 - [espMqttClient](https://github.com/bertmelis/espMqttClient) for the MQTT client, with custom modifications from @MichaelDvP and @proddy
-- ESPAsyncWebServer and AsyncTCP for the Web server and TCP backends, with custom modifications for performance

 ## **License**